 RFs can also interfere with other laboratory tests, including anticardiolipin antibodies, anti-HCV antibodies, antirubella antibodies, thyroid assay, and other tests for various cytokines.

 The presence, absence, titers and isotypes of rheumatoid factors have important implications for the diagnosis and prognosis of rheumatoid arthritis.
 The seropositive patients (RF-positive) with RA may experience more aggressive and erosive joint disease and extra-articular manifestations such as rheumatoid nodules and vasculitis than those who are seronegative (RF-negative).
 Similarly, the high titers of RF would lead to a greater likelihood of a patient having RA and as explained earlier, probably poorer prognosis.
 Also, patients with RA have different timing of appearance of RF.
 Some patients actually develop RF preceding the symptomatic disease.
 The earlier onset of RF in such patients has been associated with more severe disease.
 However, most asymptomatic persons with a positive RF do not progress to RA.
 Alternatively, there is a subset of patients in whom the appearance of RF follows symptoms.
 The mechanism leading to this variability is not clear.
 RF testing in RA patients has been reported to have a sensitivity of 60% to 90% and a specificity of 85%.
 Depending upon the patient and control population chosen, the sensitivity could however, range anywhere from 26% to 90%.
 To increase the specificity of the RA classification criteria, ACPA testing has been added.
 The 2010 ACR/EULAR criteria for the diagnosis of RA included RF as well as ACPA.
 Studies have shown that sensitivities of ACPA and RF are similar, but ACPA positivity is more specific.
+ACPA has greater specificity than RF for early rheumatoid arthritis, therefore in addition to clinical signs and symptoms, combining the positive results of both ACPA and RF provides greater sensitivity and is more helpful in leading to diagnosis.
 The clinical utility of RFs in estimating the prognosis and treatment response of RA is limited.
 At present, monitoring the RF level exclusively to monitor RA disease activity is not recommended.
 It might have some role in predicting the treatment response to some therapeutic agents though.
 For example, It has been reported that high pretreatment levels RF are associated with a poor clinical response to TNF-alpha inhibitors and that RF-positive RA patients have a better response to rituximab than those who are RF negative.

 Once considered central to the pathogenesis and the diagnosis of RA, Rheumatoid factors are probably one of the most studied autoantibodies in the medical literature.
 Apart from RA, RFs can be elevated in a number of rheumatic and non-rheumatic diseases.
 Although useful in the diagnosis of RA along with ACPA, testing for RF in the general population, as a screening test for rheumatological disorders should be strongly discouraged.
 It should be remembered that the diagnostic accuracy of RF depends on the patient population chosen.
 For example, the higher the pre-test probability of RA, higher the positive predictive value will be.
 As with any other diagnosis, a thorough history and physical examination should dictate the battery of tests chosen.
 Therefore, any patient with arthritis/arthralgia should be not subjected to testing for RFs unless the clinical suspicion for RA is high.
 On the other hand, if the patient has been diagnosed with RA, it is prudent to provide a referral to a rheumatologist.
 Early involvement of rheumatologists in the management of patients with RA has shown better outcomes in terms of joint function and disability.
 (Level I) A coordinated approach from the primary care physician and the rheumatologist is imperative to a favorable disease outcome.